Broussard runs for 301 yards, Colorado beats Arizona 24-13

 THE TAKEAWAY

 Colorado: It’s another solid win for the Buffaloes, who found lots of success on the ground and decided to stick with what works.
 Broussard is an emerging star after four straight 100-yard games.
+Colorado should certainly get some consideration for the AP Top 25 after the fourth straight victory.

 Arizona: The frustration continues for the Wildcats, who couldn’t hold on to the early lead.
 Their rush defense is a real problem right now and shows no signs of improvement.